Heat Transfer Calculator

 • Specific heat capacity varies slightly with temperature

-• Temperature change in °C equals change in Kelvin
+• Temperature change in °C equals change in Kelvin (ΔT is the same in both)

-• 1 calorie = 4.184 Joules (food calories are kilocalories)
+• 1 calorie = 4.184 Joules (food Calories are actually kilocalories)